• Skip to primary navigation

 The downside of shoots grown in the dark is that they remain yellow.
 You don’t get the lush verdant look of shoots grown in the sun.

-🍿 Supplies You Need to Grow Popcorn Grass
+🍿 Popcorn Grass Supplies

 The items that you need to grow popcorn greens are things you may already have on hand.
 Here’s what you need: